Chehere: A Modern Day Classic

-Chehere: A Modern Day Classic, is a 2015 psychological thriller Bollywood film written and directed by Rohit Kaushik.
+Chehere: A Modern Day Classic, is a 2015 Indian psychological thriller film written and directed by Rohit Kaushik.
 Chehere stands for "faces" in English.
 The film stars Jackie Shroff, Manisha Koirala, Gulshan Grover, Divya Dutta, Hrishita Bhatt, Aarya Babbar, Bob Brahmbhatt, Rakesh Bedi, and Geeta Vij.
-Chehere released on 28 August 2015.
+Chehere was released on 28 August 2015.

 Plot

 Chehere is a period drama set in the 1950s that revolves around the life of a retired silent era actor played by Manisha Koirala.
 The actress in the film has a bitter relationship with her sister (played by Divya Dutta), a poet.
 There is clash of ideas and perspectives and what follows is mystery.